spinnaker/spinnaker.github.io/reference/artifacts/in-pipelines/index.md

 %}

-When a trigger has one or more expected artifacts, it only runs when each expected artifact can bind to one of artifacts in the trigger's payload.
+When a trigger has one or more expected artifacts, it only runs when each expected artifact can bind to one of the artifacts in the trigger's payload.

 ### Artifacts in Trigger Payloads